Christmas houseplants are a great way of brightening up the house, making it colourful and festive, and they’re fabulous Christmas gifts.

 Christmas cacti need a bright position, out of direct sunlight.
 Avoid overwatering as this can cause the flower buds to drop.
 Plants don't like a dry atmosphere, so place the pot on a tray of pebbles and keep these moist.
 After flowering, let the plant rest by withholding water for six to eight weeks.
 When new growth appears, re-pot or topdress with fresh compost and start watering.
 Once flower buds form, make sure not to move the plant or the buds may drop.

 Specially prepared hyacinth bulbs are forced into growth to produce early, winter displays.
 Their fragrance is gorgeous and will infuse the whole house.
 Keep plants cool and the compost moist.
-The bulbs can't be used to flower again in winter, but when flowering has finish, the plants can be hardened off by gradually acclimatising them to outdoor conditions and planted in the garden.
+The bulbs can't be used to flower again in winter, but when flowering has finished, the plants can be hardened off by gradually acclimatising them to outdoor conditions and planted in the garden.
 They will then flower normally in subsequent springs.

 Kalanchoe (Flaming Katy)